 (11)

-The computation results are shown in Figure 10 for the mathematical model for the fiber's first contact with the cylinder wall: The curves describe the shortening of the fiber as a function of the cylinders radius; that is, what is the required shortening for a first contact with the cylinder wall to occur for cylinder of various radii?
-There are two curves: one curve was made by a full computation including employing elliptic integrals.
-The second curve is an approximate computation without using these integrals.
+Figure 10 shows the computation results for the mathematical model of the fiber's first contact with the cylinder wall.
+The curves describe the shortening of the fiber as a function of the cylinders radius; that is, the shortening required for a first contact with the cylinder wall to occur for cylinder of various radii.
+There are two curves.
+The first curve was made according to a full computation, including employing elliptic integrals.
+The second curve represents an approximate computation without using these integrals.